 Stupid Cancer is an organization dedicated to helping young adults learn the art of surviving.

 Young Adults diagnosed with cancer often feel isolated.
-If a young adult is diagnosed with a type of cancer that children normal get, they will probably be treated at a children’s hospital where they are years older than the average patient.
+If a young adult is diagnosed with a type of cancer that children typically get, they will probably be treated at a children’s hospital where they are years older than the average patient.
 On the contrary, if a young adult is diagnosed and treated at a regular hospital, they may be years younger than the average patient.

 I found Stupid Cancer fourteen years after my diagnosis, I was so excited to know there were finally organizations out there for people like me: young adult cancer survivors.
-Organizations helping people navigate life after treatment.
-Helping people cope with being a survivor and fitting into the world again.
+Organizations are helping people navigate life after treatment.
+Assisting people to cope with being a survivor and fitting into the world again.
 This meant so much because I knew the struggles I had been through and the mistakes I had made.
 Stupid Cancer meant future survivors had somewhere to go to, someone to help guide them.

 Stupid Cancer is an excellent resource for individuals diagnosed with cancer as a young adult and childhood cancer survivors as they become young adults.